myltik/azure-docs.ru-ru/articles/storsimple/storsimple-ova-change-device-admin-password.md

 <properties
-   pageTitle="Изменение пароля администратора виртуального устройства StorSimple | Microsoft Azure" description="В статье описано, как с помощью классического портала Azure или веб-интерфейса виртуального массива StorSimple изменить пароль администратора устройства." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change the StorSimple virtual device admin password | Microsoft Azure" description="Describes how to use either the Azure classic portal or the StorSimple Virtual Array web UI to change the device administrator password." services="storsimple" documentationCenter="NA" authors="alkohli"